MichaelCurrin/vsc-extension-quickstart/README.md

 Released under [MIT](/LICENSE).

 The base of this project comes from the `yo code` command.
+Very little code has been changed since then - mostly styling changes.

-All documentation other than the [README.template.md](README-template.md) file is my own.
-The tweaks so the code in this repo are very minimal.
+All documentation other than the [README.template.md](/README-template.md), [CHANGELOG.template.md](/CHANGELOG.template.md) and [welcome.md](welcome.md] files is my own.